1. Key messages

 Trends in premature mortality by cause of death are fairly similar for all three regions.
 Here we highlight five interesting trends for specific causes of death.
 In addition, you can find information on trends in suicide mortality on the suicidal behaviour page.

-Among women, the premature mortality rate from lung cancer increased in the Flemish and Walloon Regions until 2015 and 2013 respectively, while remaining stable in the Brussels-Capital Region since 2007.
-Women in Brussels used to have the highest rates of premature lung cancer mortality, but, since 2010, women in the Walloon Region experience the highest rates.
-A slow decline in mortality has been observed in recent years; between 2011 and 2021, the decrease is significantly greater in the Brussels-Capital Region (-31%) than in the Flemish Region (-12%) and the Walloon Region (-12%).
+Among women, the premature mortality rate from lung cancer increased steadily in the Flemish and Walloon Regions until 2015 and 2013, respectively, while remaining stable in the Brussels-Capital Region since 2007.
+Women in the Brussels-Capital Region used to have the highest rates of premature lung cancer mortality, but, since 2010, women in the Walloon Region experience the highest rates.
+Although an increase in mortality is observed in 2022, the overall trend in recent years has been downward in the Walloon Region and the Brussels-Capital Region.
+Between 2012 and 2022, premature mortality from lung cancer decreased by 17% in the Brussels-Capital Region and by 5% in the Walloon Region, while it increased slightly (+3%) in the Flemish Region.

 - Men